When you practice participatory theater, there is no greater joy than an enthusiastic audience of “spect-actors.”

-This afternoon we experienced the thrill of performing Show Some Respect in front of an incredibly brave and open group of high schoolers.
+This afternoon we experienced the thrill of performing Show Some Respect in front of an incredibly brave and open group of high school students.

-Following a scene about a particularly hurtful prank, another student announced that this situation actually played out at his old school, causing long lasting humiliation and pain for the girl who was pranked.
+Following a later scene about a particularly hurtful prank, another student announced that this situation actually played out at his old school, causing long-lasting humiliation and pain for the girl who was the victim of the prank.
 He was eager to take the stage to demonstrate how such a joke can be shut down before it ever hurts another person.

 As always, you can learn more about our programs at www.imaginationtheater.org.